trickyrat/leetcode-ts/README.md

 ## Introduction

-The solutions of LeetCode problems with Typescript.
+The LeetCode solutions implemented in Typescript.

 ## Getting Started